rebma-io/lab/docs/3d/design-methodology.md

 begin with some existing components and design other parts as required around them.
-For example, after looking at the design in your head, or on paper, you might insert or create the grounded (base/immovable) component .
+For example, after looking at the design in your head, or on paper, you might insert or create the grounded (base/immovable) component.
 As you develop the assembly, place existing components or create new ones in place, as required.